FlowX: Towards Explainable Graph Neural Networks via Message Flows: The Proposed FlowX

-Formally, given the input graph $\mathcal{G}$ and GNN model $f(\cdot)$, we obtain marginal contribution vector $S(\mathcal{F}^k)$ for each message flow.
-Then the only trainable weight vector $w$ is initialized to all equal to 0.5 with random noise, which shares the same dimension of $|S(\mathcal{F}^k)|$.
-Importantly, the weights $w$ are shared among all message flows in the same graph, which actually explain our training intuition: different size coalitions are not equally important.
-Then $S(\mathcal{F}^k)$ can be combined via a dot product with $w$.
-Next, the flow importance is converted to layer edge importance by simply summing up the scores of all flows sharing a particular layer edge as the message carrier.
-Mathematically, it can be written as
+Formally, given the input graph $\mathcal{G}$ and GNN model $f(\cdot)$, we first obtain marginal contribution vector $\mathbf{s}^{\mathcal{F}^k}$ for each message flow.
+Then we apply a dot product between the only trainable weight vector $\mathbf{w}$ and the flow score vector $\mathbf{s}^{\mathcal{F}^k}$ to attain the final flow score $s^{\mathcal{F}^k}$.
+Since layer edges are the finest components we can operate in an MPNN, we convert these flow scores to layer edge scores, where summations are applied to the flows that share the same layer edges as follows.
+Note that the weight vector $\mathbf{w}$ is initialized by value 0.5 and is shared across all flows in the same graph, which explains our training intuition, \ie, coalitions in different steps are not equally important.
+These processes can be written as